jjmontesl/cubetl/examples/sql/README.md

 ## Options

 The *sql2olap* utility generates an OLAP schema using simple guessing.
-Numbers are considered observations and strings are always considered dimensions, even if they are details.
+Numbers are considered observations (measures) and strings are always considered dimensions, even if they are just details.

-Often, we want to control this process.
+Often, we want finer control over this process.
 The SQLToOLAP class accepts several options that can be used to fine-tune how the schema generator works.

 **Changing how fields are imported**